Azasakhe/Netflix/Expert-settings.md

 Useful to restore the settings after a wrong configuration.

 ### Enable Dolby Digital Plus
-When enabled enable DDPlus and DDPlus HQ and DDAtmos on premium accounts.
+When enabled enable Dolby Digital Plus, Dolby Digital Plus with high bitrate on standard/premium account, and Dolby Digital Atmos on premium account.
 When disabled allow only 2.0 audio tracks.

 ### Enable VP9 profiles
-Allow get VP9 video streams.
+Allow to get video streams with VP9 codec.
 If your device does not have full support for this codec, the video startup may crash or cause display problems.

 ### Enable HEVC profiles
-Allow get HEVC video streams.
+Allow to get video streams with HEVC codec.
 If your device does not have full support for this codec, the video startup may crash or cause display problems.
-(may not work on systems other than Android or MacOS).
+(Available on Android only).

 ### Disable WebVTT subtitle support
-To be used only in case of display problems with subtitles.
+Can be used only in case of display problems with subtitles on Kodi v18 or v19.

 ### Force HCDP 2.2 video streams
 For testing purposes only.

 The HDCP 2.2 streams are automatically enabled when a device have Widevine certification with a 4K certified display, see Readme.

-### Debug logging level
-- Disabled - Logging info completely disabled (save CPU resources)
-- Info - Basic logging info
-- Verbose - Detailed logging info (allow to analyze issues)

 ### Enable execution timing
 For debug purposes only.